 Like most HRTs, Elleste Solo should provide relief from menopausal symptoms within a few weeks of daily use.

 However, bear in mind that different people have different reactions to the same medication, so a significant improvement in menopausal symptoms is not always guaranteed (though it is the cause for the majority of users).
-It may take up to three months to feel the full effects of a HRT like Elleste Solo.
+It may take up to three months to feel the full effects of an HRT like Elleste Solo.
 Generally, though, results are much quicker than this.

 If you don’t think that Elleste Solo is improving your symptoms, then you should consult your doctor or pharmacist.
-Doctors will usually recommend sticking to a particular HRT for three months or over to see if it works for you.
+Doctors will usually recommend sticking to a particular HRT for three months or more to see if it works for you.
 If your HRT doesn’t seem to be working for you during this time or is making your symptoms worse, then speak to your doctor about alternative medication.

 Most people stop taking hormone replacement therapy medication once symptoms of the menopause pass, which is generally after a few years (women will, on average, experience symptoms for about four years).